 Funding for students is very varied and you will need to spend time working out which funds/bursaries are open to you and which are not.
 Most funders appreciate seeing where else you have applied to and view the initiative to tackle that (and/or explanations of why you have not been able to access funds) as a positive.
 There are a host of websites to help you with this, some of which are listed on MoneySavingExpert’s Student Area.
 UCAS also provides information about scholarships, grants and bursaries here.

 We ask all applicants to provide a reference from an individual who knows you from school, university, a mentoring or access programme, or from a job or volunteering role.
-We are not looking for a personal reference from a relative or friend.
-We are looking for a reference that adds something extra to your application, so please consider who is best to ask for this!
+We are not looking for a personal reference from a relative or friend but are looking for a reference that adds something extra to your application, so please consider who is best to ask for this!

 Your reference should contain a brief statement (max 1 page) explaining: